 1.4 The employee must be actively employed on the first day of each semester to be eligible for the waiver.

-2. The tuition waiver is 50% of the tuition for NDSU classes (excluding self-supporting, Continuing Education courses and internships that require tuition to be paid to the site for student placement) per spouse and/or dependent.
+2. The tuition waiver is 50% of the tuition for NDSU classes (excluding self-supporting, Continuing Education courses and internships that require tuition to be paid to the site for student placement) per spouse/partner or dependent.

 2.1 The waiver applies regardless of whether paying resident or out-of-state tuition.

-2.2 The maximum waiver for the dependent of more than one eligible employee is 50%.
+2.2 The maximum waiver for the spouse/partner or dependent of more than one eligible employee is 50%.

 2.3 Fees are not waivered or waived.